-UHMW is adaptable to many industrial applications thanks to its durability, lightweight, chemical resistance, low friction, and one of the highest recorded impact strength in any thermoplastic material.
-The molecular weight for the thermoplastic ranges from 3.1 million to 100 million grams per mole.
+UHMW is adaptable to many industrial applications thanks to its durability, lightweight, chemical resistance, low friction, and one of the highest recorded impact strengths in any thermoplastic material.
+The molecular weight of the thermoplastic ranges from 3.1 million to 100 million grams per mole.
 As a result, it won’t be easy to melt it, making it perfect for high-temp scenarios.

 Its properties and attributes are quite similar to HDPE and with the additional peculiarity of resistance to concentrated acids and alkalis, corrosive chemicals except for oxidizing acids, and organic solvents.
 Low moisture absorption, a low coefficient ( lower than Nylon and Acetal) to friction, low energy consumption, low maintenance, and self-lubrication are other few quirks making UHMW stand out from many thermoplastics.

 Like most plastics, polyethylene (the base monomer of UHMW) is created by distilling hydrocarbon fuels into lighter groups known as “fractions.”
 Some of the extracted fractions are combined with serval catalysts to produce plastics.
 Most thermoplastics will utilize the process of polymerization or polycondensation for the production of commercial plastics.